Hands-on Teaching and Learning

 The Department of Geosciences is located on the third floor of the F.W.
 Olin Science Hall, which is northwest of the academic quadrangle and west of the Campus Common.
 Olin Hall, completed in 1995, is a modern facility that complements the department’s use of a wide variety of media in classes and labs.
 All the labs and classrooms were renovated in 2016 to meet the changing needs of the discipline.

-The department houses 4 classrooms, including three e-classrooms, 5 faculty offices, a departmental office, 3 laboratory spaces, a computer lab, and a computer graphics lab.
+The department houses 4 classrooms (all e-classrooms), 5 faculty offices and separate lab spaces, a departmental office, a computer lab, and a computer graphics lab.
 These facilities provide faculty and students with opportunities for hands-on teaching and learning and they support both faculty and student research projects.
-Geoscience majors tend to spend a lot of time in the department because the department has most of the facilities they need to complete all of their course work.
+Geosciences has an extensive rock, mineral and fossil collection that dates back to the 1870s.
+All this means that geoscience majors tend to spend a lot of time in the department because the department has most of the facilities that they need to complete their course work.

 The department has a variety of rock preparation equipment including rock saws, a disk mill, thin section preparation apparatus, shaker table, Frantz magnetic separator and hoods for heavy liquid and chemical dissolutions.
 In addition, two camera systems attached to petrographic and stereo-microscopes are housed in the department and students have access to a set of new Leica petrographic microscopes.